AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 # Video conferencing connectors (Bluejeans Meetings and Zoom) {#bluejeansconnector}

-You can now integrate&nbsp;Learning Manager with BlueJeans and Zoom connectors and use them to host classes.&nbsp;&nbsp;The connector enables you to set up video conferencing meetings/classes with the learners.
+You can now integrate Learning Manager with BlueJeans and Zoom connectors and use them to host classes.
+The connector enables you to set up video conferencing meetings/classes with the learners.

 To set up and use the connector, follow these steps.

 1. In Learning Manager  home page , hover the mouse over the BlueJeans/Zoom thumbnail.
 A menu appears.
-Click  **[!UICONTROL Connect]**&nbsp;option from the menu.
+Click  **[!UICONTROL Connect]** option from the menu.

    ![](assets/connectors.png)

 1. The BlueJeans/ Zoom connector page opens.
-Enter the details of your account into respective fields to&nbsp;integrate and synchronize the user feed.
+Enter the details of your account into respective fields to integrate and synchronize the user feed.
 You can get the details from the administrator of your connector account.

    ![](assets/bluejeans-connecotrpage.png)